Frequinzy/jabref/report.md

 - Meeting 6: check-in on progress and discussing final steps to complete requirement 1 (30m)
 - Meeting 7: discuss and delegate final tasks (45m)
 - Meeting 8: check-in on final tasks (30m)
-- Meeting 9: wrapping up
+- Meeting 9: wrapping up (60m)

 2. discussions within parts of the group;

 Anna
+- help Lotta and Filippa with writing and debugging code for requirement 1 (60m)

 Emil